endurodave/DelegateMQ/docs/DETAILS.md

 ## Asynchronous API Examples

+An async-API look like a normal function call to a caller.
+However, an async delegate invokes the callable on a specific thread of control either blocking or non-blocking.

 ### No Locks

 `SysDataNoLock` is an alternate implementation that uses a private `MulticastDelegateSafe<>` for setting the system mode asynchronously and without locks.